zeruhur/gist/GIST!.md

 | Very Large | 4d6   | 2d6     | 4d6   |
 | Massive    | 5d6   | 2d6-2   | 5d6   |
 | Colossal   | 6d6   | 2d6-4   | 6d6   |

+# For the Referee

+A game of GIST! should be as much a challenge for a player as it is for the character.

+The game is not based on a clear separation of player and character: what makes sense in the game context and what the character can reasonably know can be attempted.

+Tactical infinity should be the main resolution engine of any action.